UPH-H-F/book-review-cormoran/README.md

 ## Next Steps

 This HTML code provides a solid foundation for a comprehensive book review website.
-To further improve the functionality and user experience, you can:
+To further improve the functionality and user experience, we can:

 - **Add a Navigation Bar**: To allow users to browse other book reviews or sections of the website.
 - **Include More Information**: Expand the book details section with additional information like genre, release date, and other relevant details.